mrismanaziz/Reforestation/README.md

-## What did the fish say when it swam into a wall?
-Damn!
+## What do you call a pig that knows karate?
+A pork chop!